Tramadol vs Oxycodone: Key Differences, Risks & Treatment

 What is Oxycodone?

-Oxycodone is a more potent opioid analgesic, used for treating severe pain.
-The drug is derived from thebaine, an alkaloid of the poppy plant.
-Like Tramadol, Oxycodone works by binding to opioid receptors in the brain and spinal cord, altering the perception and response to pain.
+Oxycodone is a more potent opioid analgesic used for treating severe pain.
+Derived from thebaine, an alkaloid of the poppy plant, oxycodone works by binding to opioid receptors in the brain and spinal cord.

-• Common Uses: Oxycodone is prescribed for severe pain conditions, such as post-operative pain, cancer-related pain, or chronic pain that has not responded to other treatments.
+• Common Uses: Oxycodone is prescribed for severe pain: post-operative pain, cancer pain, or chronic pain unresponsive to other treatments.

 Break free from opioid addiction.
 We are here to help.